Rezacs/Fifa/src/main/java/Unipi/Fifa/controllers/UserNodeController.java.md

 ### 4.10. `followCoach`

-This method allows a logged-in user to follow a coach.
+This method allows a logged-in userNode to follow a coach.
 It retrieves the coach from the repository, uses the `userService` to establish the follow relationship, and returns a confirmation message.

 ```java